pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 ## Benchmark comparison between vectorized execution and row-based execution

-In this section, I’ll use the TiDB source code for benchmark testing and compare the performance before and after code vectorization.
+In this section, I'll use the TiDB source code for benchmark testing and compare the performance before and after code vectorization.

 We use the same data (1024 rows formed by two columns of floating-point numbers) to respectively compute `col0 * 0.8 + col1` in two ways: row-based execution and vectorized execution.
 The results are as follows: